isomerpages/psd-goc/_why-plan/Protect Your Loved Ones.md

 <p><strong>Purpose:</strong> Decide how you'd like your CPF savings to be
 distributed when you pass on.</p>
 <p><strong>How it protects loved ones:</strong> Ensure your CPF savings are
-distributed swiftly and conveniently in cash, providing financial security for your loved ones.
+distributed swiftly and conveniently in cash, and provide your loved ones with financial security.
 Without a CPF nomination, it can take up to six months for the Public Trustee’s Office to identify which of your family members are eligible to claim your savings.</p>
 <p><strong>Start </strong><a href="https://www.cpf.gov.sg/member/account-services/providing-for-your-loved-ones/making-a-cpf-nomination" rel="noopener nofollow" target="_blank">now</a><strong> </strong>(5
 minutes).</p>
 <p></p>